-This message was contributed by Angel Martinez esq on Jan 24th, 2013.
+Support provided by Angel Martinez esq on Jan 24th, 2013.

 In life we all do right and wrong things sometimes they come under the public scanner and sometimes they go unnoticed.
 If they do come under the public scanner and do not adhere to the "social norms" then they are just not acceptable.
 I am not judging whatever has happened with you wether its right or wrong because I am not in a position to do so.
 All I wish to tell you is that leave the past behind you are a great man who has done a great deal for the people and you must carry on with what you are best at "WINNING".
 Even in the darkest times there is always some light creeping through the cracks of the windows.

 Wishing You All The Luck In The Universe